CAB International: Overview

 CABI is an international not-for-profit organisation.
 Their work is delivered through teams of CABI scientists and key partners working in over 40 countries across the world.
-CABI states its mission as "improving people’s lives worldwide by solving problems in agriculture and the environment".
+CABI states its mission as "improving people's lives worldwide by solving problems in agriculture and the environment".
 These problems include loss of crops caused by pests and diseases, invasive weeds and pests that damage farm production and biodiversity, and lack of global access to scientific research.

 Funding

-CABI states that only 3% of its revenue comes from core funding.

-Donors listed in the company's 2014 financial report include the UK's Department for International Development (£4,962k), the Swiss Agency for Development and Cooperation (CHF 972k), the European Union (€3,242k) and the International Fund for Agricultural Development (US$570k).
-A not-insignificant portion of CABI's revenue is made up of member country contributions.
+Donors listed in the company's 2023 financial report include the UK's Foreign, Commonwealth and Development Office, the Ministry of Foreign Affairs of the Netherlands, the European Union, Agriculture and Agri-Food Canada, Swiss Agency for Development and Cooperation and United States Agency for International Development.
+A portion of CABI's revenue is made up of member country contributions.

 Projects

 CABI engages in a variety of projects that address agricultural and environmental issues worldwide.
-Typically these focus on commodity crops, invasive species, and scientific communication.
+Typically these focus on food security, climate change, gender and youth, biodiversity, and increasing the impact of science.

 Invasive Species

 CABI hosts a large number of invasive species-related projects that it is currently planning to bring under one banner.
 Many of these projects don't focus on a particular area, but on specific species.
-Notable projects include research into invasive plants including Japanese Knotweed, Giant Hogweed and Himalayan Balsam.
+Notable projects include research into invasive plants including Japanese knotweed, giant hogweed and Himalayan balsam.

-Plantwise

-Plantwise is a global programme with the purpose of reducing crop losses and improving food security by collecting and sharing information about plant health.
-Plantwise is supported by an alliance of international partners, who typically provide content or funding.
-In 2017, the project won US$100,000 from the St Andrews Prize for the Environment.
+PlantwisePlus

+PlantwisePlus aims to reach 75 million smallholder farmers in low and lower-middle income countries, providing them with access to the knowledge and skills they need to improve their production practices.

+This will be achieved by supporting countries to predict, prevent, and prepare for plant health threats in the face of a changing climate.
+This ensures that smallholder farmers reduce their crop losses and produce more and safer food through sustainable crop production practices.

+Delivered through gender-sensitive and climate-resilient approaches, PlantwisePlus is tackling the challenges facing smallholder production through three impact pathways: Pest Preparedness, Pesticide Risk Reduction, and Farmer Advisory.